 We are called to create a direct relationship with Love, to receive Love and in turn offer love back to Love.

 This circle of love then becomes a Returning Spiral.

 This quest of love is a long, long relational journey towards oneness.

 Love’s Journey asks us to resolve deep complexities and differences.

-It is the Journeying, the unfolding story, of the ‘I’ and the ‘We’.
+This is the Journeying, the unfolding story, of the ‘I’ and the ‘We’.

-Here, Love asks of the ‘I’ that it dies to the ‘We’, yet in doing so finds its own central life.
+Within this journey we enter into the deep paradox of Love, for it is here that Love asks of the ‘I’ that it dies to the ‘We’, yet in doing so finds its own central life.